 Epworth Allied Health Clinic

 Through our private outpatient clinic, you have direct access to a range of services designed to support your existing medical care.
-You have immediate access without the need for a referral.

-So when life takes an unexpected turn, you don’t have to compromise your health.
+You can book an appointment directly, without the need for a referral – so when life takes an unexpected turn, you don’t have to compromise your health.

 Your Allied Healthcare Practitioners